HalfHashd/Native-State-UI-Next-UI-or-NxUI-/README.md

 The HalfHashd welcomes inquiries for partnerships, licensing arrangements, and collaborative developments.
 Public good, government, and educational uses are invited to inquire for free use considerations.

 <p align="center"> <br><em>Our vision mates blockchain’s deterministic protocols with AI’s probabilistic modes.
 We unify the decentralized with the centralized, the deterministic with the probabilistic—plus the Woo—for abundance and peace in our time.</em></p>
+1.6.	<p align="center"> <br><em>Our implementation focus: blockchain + AI + the Woo as the new denominator.
+Our formula as the new denominator, aligning trustless technology, adaptive intelligence, and human spirit into a common measure for the emerging era of abundance and peace.</em></p>

 ---